AJFaraday/ruby-jam/README.md

 -------------

 * Check screen resolution, if necessary add it to config/window.yml
+* Put your desired subjects in to a file in topics/
 * modify config/config.yml
 ** window\_type - a config from window.yml, including resolution and a full screen flag.
 ** topics - a file from topics/ with the topics you'll play with